 YOU MUST COMPLETE THE FORM BELOW TO BE REGISTERED FOR CURBSIDE SERVICE

-The DEADLINE will be Sunday, October 23rd, 6pm.
+The DEADLINE TO REGISTER IS Sunday, October 29th, 6pm.

 REVIEW ALL INFO AND SCROLL DOWN FOR REGISTRATION FORM

 MRFSC is able to offer this free service thanks to grant funding from CAL FIRE's California Climate Investment Fire Prevention grant program and CFSC's SRA grant program.

 The following information is critical for our grant funding, to demonstrate the homeowner and community’s efforts in creating defensible space.